Masemola-NK/Masemola-NK/README.md

 - 🎨 Building **responsive, mobile-first WordPress algorithim**
 - 🔌 Developing **custom plugins** for e-commerce, analytics, and process automation.
 - 🔗 Passionate about **API design, , and real-time analytics**
-- 📈 Writing about **web performance, software architecture, and data analysis and engineerin to derive meaning**
+- 📈 Writing about **web performance, software architecture, and data analysis and engineering to derive meaning**

 ---
 ## Projects